 Beating big disasters

 Exploiting insurance is not a new phenomenon.
 During the 2008 economic downturn, there were examples of fictitious vehicle losses, mysterious disappearances that skyrocketed shortly after.
 Hurricanes Harvey and Irma in 2017 were responsible for tens of thousands of flooding claims in South Texas.
 At that scale, even a small percentage of fraudulent or inflated claims will have a huge impact.

-Now we’re seeing telemedicine being used to treat whiplash or ankle injuries from car accidents.
+Now we’re seeing telemedicine technology being used to treat whiplash or ankle injuries from car accidents.
 This alone doesn’t indicate fraud, yet we know it’s much easier to lie or embellish when you’re not looking someone directly in the eye.

 The ability to accurately and quickly triage claims is extremely important during any catastrophe event, and COVID-19 is no different.